codecurious-bln/emberginners-workshop/content/introduction.md

 #### Installing a text editor

-To be able to write our first web application we need to install a text editor to be able to edit our program.
+To be able to write our first web application we need to install a text editor that allows us to edit our program.
 In the scope for this workshop we will use **Atom** which is a free text editor that's well suited for development, too.
 You can download and install it over [here](https://atom.io/).

 #### Installing a browser